rob-moore/blog-posts/webpack.md

 - [Creating package.json](#creating-packagejson)
 - [Writing Our webpack.config](#writing-our-webpackconfig)
 - [Links To Repository and Tools](#links-to-repository-and-tools)
 ## Preface
 Webpack is incredibly useful.
-Below is a little post that explains a step by step process of setting up your own Angular 1.5 / Webpack environment.
-If you'd like to see how everything looks when you're finished checkout this lovely little repository. [https://github.com/rob-moore/meanTodo](https://github.com/rob-moore/meanTodo).
-I've seperated out the branches in a way that I hope is helpful for everyone.
+Below I'll be explaining a step by step process of setting up your own Angular 1.5 / Webpack environment.
+If you'd like to see how everything looks when you're finished, check out this lovely little repository. [https://github.com/rob-moore/meanTodo](https://github.com/rob-moore/meanTodo).
+I've separated out the branches in a way that I hope is helpful for everyone.
 There are only two branches to pay attention to are:

 ### master
 This is the completed project with everything working.
 It's a small to-do list app that I created.

 ### boilerplate
-This branch is just the bare minimum of what you need.
+This branch is just the bare minimum of what you need to get started with an Angular 1.5 project.
 This features a `webpack.config` file that is set up with a hot reloading dev-server.
+As well as a basic file structure for Angular.

-Now, lets dive into Webpack!
+Now, let's dive into Webpack!

 ## Webpack
 First and foremost!
-Make sure that you checkout the [webpack documentation](https://webpack.github.io/docs/) if you run into any issues or have any questions!
+Make sure that you check out the [webpack documentation](https://webpack.github.io/docs/) if you run into any issues or have any questions!
+I'm probably going to sing its praises several times throughout this post.
+Seriously, the docs are very well written and make it relatively easy to see how all the pieces of webpack fit together.

 Webpack, in theory, does something that's very simple.
-It bundles together all of files that you throw at it in order to minify all of the fancy front-end tools that you're using into a package that is ready to deploy to the web.
+It bundles together all of the files that you throw at it in order to bundle together all of the fancy front-end tools that you're using into a package that is ready to deploy to the web.
 However, setting things up for webpack can be a stumbling block for people more familiar with older build tools such as Gulp or Grunt.

  We're going to be taking a look at starting a project from the ground up using Webpack as our build tool.
-By the end of this, we'll have a development environment for Angular 1.5, Bootstrap, jQuery and SCSS.
+By the end of this, we'll have a development environment for Angular 1.5, Bootstrap, jQuery, and SCSS.

-One of my favorite things about Webpack is that it's kind of an all-in-one suite when it comes to do frontend development.
+One of my favorite things about Webpack is that it's kind of an all-in-one suite when it comes to doing frontend development.
 Besides bundling everything into a nice little package, it has it's own dev-server that features the ability to hot-reload whenever a change is detected in the files that you're editing.

 ## Technology Overview
 Here's a quick list of the tools that we'll be using for this project: